This is a recurring article that is constantly updated. Additional questions about the VA Loan? Shoot us an email

 Look at you, starting to realize how good of a deal the VA loan is that one house is not enough for you.
 The answer is yes.
 This comes back to the previous conversation of loan limits.
 Say you bought that $200K house in a county with a standard ($548K) limit.
 You are PCSing to a new location and are absolutely allowed to use that other $348K entitlement to buy another $200K house for zero dollars down.

-There are a few criteria you will need to meet to make that happen:
+There are a few criteria you will need to meet to make that happen (these are lender dependent):

-- You need to have previous property on a 12 month lease with a security deposit.
-This will prevent your mortgage on that property from being counted against your salary but you will not be able to claim any rental income from it as income for the new mortgage application.
+- You may need to have previous property on a 12 month lease with a security deposit.
+This will prevent your mortgage on that property from being counted against your salary.
+For the VA loan, you will not be able to claim any rental income from it as income for the new mortgage application.

 - If you have two years of tax returns where that property is a rental property you can count the income…obviously this is difficult to achieve right away if you’re living in the place.